RicardoMarquesCardoso/MicroLab/README.md

 # MicroLab
-"This" project describes how to build a simple and inexpensive system for the opperation of microfluidic devices.
+The Microlab project describes how to build a simple and inexpensive system for the opperation of microfluidic devices.
 The system consists of four syringe pumps and a microscope.
 To opperate this peripherals, software was also developed.

 ## System Overview